icps86/Regression-analysis/Regression_analysis.md

-Regression Analysis for gender equality in salaries for Non-Profits
+Regression Analysis for gender equality in salaries of Non-Profit Executive Directors (ED)
 ================
 Ignacio Pezo Salazar